 Deferred capital contributions represent externally restricted contributions received that are restricted for the purchase of property and equipment.
-Included in this balance are funds of \$\text{nil}\$ (2021 - \$153,485) which are expected to be transferred to the Winnifred Stewart Association for the Mindful Hearts Facility.
+Included in this balance are funds of \$10,000 (2022 - \$nil) which are expected to be transferred to the Winnifred Stewart Association for the Mindful Hearts Facility.

-2022 2021 Deferred capital contributions, beginning of year Payable to Winnifred Stewart Foundation \$ 153,485 (153,485) \$ 153,485 Deferred capital contributions, end of year \$ - \$ 153,485
+2023 2022 Deferred capital contributions, beginning of year Contributions received during the year Payable to Winnifred Stewart Association \$ - 10,000 - \$ 153,485 (153,485) Deferred capital contributions, end of year \$ 10,000 \$ -